djeada/OpenFoam-Tutorials/notes/08_cfl_number.md

 runTimeModifiable true;
 ```

-Key observations:
+Observations:

 - **`application simpleFoam`** — steady-state RANS solver (SIMPLE algorithm)
 - **`endTime 1000`** — these are *iteration* counts, not physical time
 - **`deltaT 0.1`** — acts as under-relaxation pseudo-time step
 - **No CFL concern** — SIMPLE iterates toward steady state; there is no physical
   time marching so the Courant number has no stability meaning here

-> **Key Insight**: Steady-state solvers like simpleFoam do not have a CFL
+> **Insight**: Steady-state solvers like simpleFoam do not have a CFL
 > stability constraint.
 The `deltaT` in simpleFoam controls iteration stepping,
 > not physical time advancement.
 Stability is governed by under-relaxation
 > factors in `fvSolution` instead.

----

 ## Automatic Time Step Adjustment

-For transient cases where flow conditions change significantly (startup,
-vortex shedding, sudden inflows), a fixed time step is often either too
-conservative (slow) or too aggressive (unstable).
-OpenFOAM can adjust $\Delta t$
+For transient cases where flow conditions change significantly (startup, vortex shedding, sudden inflows), a fixed time step is often either too conservative (slow) or too aggressive (unstable).
+OpenFOAM can adjust $\Delta t$ automatically.
-automatically.

 ### Configuration